List of Blueberry characters: Non-fictional characters

 As a realistic comics series, set against a historical background, Blueberry feature many real-life characters who left their mark on the History of United States.
 Among them are George Nicholas Bascom, Cochise, General Crook, General Dodge, Sitting Bull, "Wild Bill" Hickok, President Grant, the Earp brothers, Johnny Ringo and Geronimo.
 Aside from the actual historical characters, several fictional character were clearly patterned after historical counterparts.
 These included most obviously, General "Golden Mane" Allister (after General/Colonel George Armstrong Custer, sharing a similar moniker, besides his disposition and appearance), Chihuahua Pearl (after 19th century British/American stage actress Lily Langtry, sharing her beauty, predisposition for seeking out wealthy men, profession and her prenom as alias) and Vittorio (after Apache chief Victorio, sharing his countenance and a very similar name).

 Less obvious was the fiercely independent Chini, a take on Apache female warrior(s) Dahteste and/or Gouyen.
 The scalp hunter Gideon "Eggskull" O'Bannon, so called because he had survived a scalping, which however had left the top of his skull exposed, is also grounded in fact, as two historical 19th century counterparts were known to have shared a similar fate, Josiah P. Wilbarger and Robert McGee.
-Even the highly unusual inclusion - considering the racist attitudes of the organization at the time - of the Native-American Crowe in the officer ranks of the regular US Army is not without historical precedent, as a respected full-blooded Native-American, Ely S. Parker, had served as volunteer with distinction in the Civil War on the staff of Ulysses Grant, in the process rising to the rank of general, and gaining a formal officer's commission in the regular army after the war.
+Even the highly unusual inclusion - considering the racist attitudes of the organization at the time - of the Native-American Crowe in the officer ranks of the regular US Army is not without historical precedent, as a respected full-blooded Native American, Ely S. Parker, had served as volunteer with distinction in the Civil War on the staff of Ulysses Grant, in the process rising to the rank of general, and gaining a formal officer's commission in the regular army after the war.

-Movie inspired characters
+Film-inspired characters

 note: in order of first appearance in the original French publications.